 On most days there will be around 6 to 8 hours in the saddle - on the Silver Trail there is one shorter day of 3 to 4 hours.
-On the last day of the Central Highlands and Cristo Rey Pilgrimage there is no riding and you have a chance to explore the town of Dolores Hidalgo and Leon city (respectively).
+On the last day of the Central Highlands & Cristo Rey Pilgrimage there is no riding and you have a chance to explore the town of Dolores Hidalgo and Leon city (respectively).
 The Catrina Ride includes just 4 full riding days with other days spent at the festival.
 As well as your English speaking guide (Angel Gutierrez) there will be back up team, with a groom / back up rider and driver to prepare and help with the horses.
 A medical kit for both horses and riders will be carried along with a mobile 'phone for emergencies.
-There is a maximum of 12 riding guests on most trails (max 14 on Cristo del Rey Pilgrimage & Catrina Ride).
+There is a maximum of 12 riding guests on the Silver Trail, max 8 on the Central Highlands, max 14 on Cristo del Rey Pilgrimage & Catrina Ride.